NIH Public Access Mandate

 For the on-line peer review process low-resolution images of your artwork will be automatically created upon submission.
 Therefore, if your Internet connection is slow or your files are very large you may submit low-resolution images initially, and high quality artwork will be requested by the Editorial Office if your paper is accepted.
 Referees may ask to see high-resolution or hard copies of the figures for clarification and these must be available immediately upon request.

 The language of the Journal is English.
-All submissions must have a title, and preferably presented double-line spaced with a margin of 3 cm all round.
+All submissions must have a title, and preferably presented double-line spaced with a margin of 3 cm all round and continuous line numbering.

 The title page must list the full title, short title (no more than 20 letters), and names and affiliations of all authors.
 Give the full address, including e-mail, telephone and fax, of the author who is to check the proofs.